amidabuddha/console-chat-gpt/README.md

 4. Get your API key from [HERE](https://platform.openai.com/account/api-keys) or [HERE](https://console.mistral.ai/user/api-keys/) depending on your selected LLM

-5. Copy `config.toml.sample` into `config.toml`, replace the text "YOUR_OPENAI_API_KEY" and/or "YOUR_MISTRALAI_API_KEY" with your API key/s and save the new config file.
-Feel free to change any of the other defaults as per your needs.
+5. The `config.toml.sample` will be automatically copiend into `config.toml` upon first run, with a prompt to enter your API key/s.
+Feel free to change any of the other defaults thta are not available in hte "settings" in-app menu as per your needs.

 6. Run the executable: